 Morro Bay Sea Otters

-The numbers of sea otters regularly inhabiting the waters inside Morro Bay Harbor have significantly increased over the last decade.
+Sea otters sometimes raft very close to public areas in Morro Bay.
+Quiet observers may see and hear many interesting behaviors!The numbers of sea otters regularly inhabiting the waters inside Morro Bay Harbor have significantly increased over the last decade.
 During the 1990s through 2010 the number of otters inside the Bay were generally well below ten.
 Since 2010 the numbers have increase with most recent surveys counting more than 40 sea otters inside the protected waters of the Morro Bay Harbor.
 Why are there more sea otters in Morro Bay?
 Resources drive the need of sea otters to inhabit a specific area.
 Resources that are important to sea otters are food (high densities of their invertebrate prey), refuge from predators like white sharks, and safe habitat to rest and rear their offspring.
 Morro Bay may offer any or all of these to the sea otters living there.
 We know from studies of tagged sea otters, that those we see in Morro Bay may travel north to Cayucos, Cambria, or even San Simeon, or south to Pt.
 Buchon.
 As both sea otter and marine recreationists numbers increase it’s reasonable to predict a substantial increase in sea otter/human interactions in the harbor.
 When the Macrocystis canopy is present at Target Rock, 20-30 sea otters may be resting in the kelp bed.
 At Coleman Beach, sea otters gather in groups of 2-20 in the shallow open water 10-70 meters from shore or within eelgrass beds at low tide.
 Sea otters often seek surface canopy of kelp or eelgrass to anchor themselves while resting singly or in groups called rafts.
 Canopy availability in the harbor is dependent on tide level, currents, and seasonal persistence of kelp and eelgrass, with the Target Rock ledge providing the only suitable rocky substrate needed for Macrocystis to thrive.
 In Morro Bay, sea otters may also rest in eel grass beds or in open water if kelp canopy is not available.
 When kelp canopy is absent in winter, a large raft of females with pups may gather inside the south public T-pier near the Embarcadero.
 Sea otters on the San Luis Obispo county coast spend between 10 and 12 hours resting or sleeping each day.

 Sea Otters and Disturbance